Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 Once again, we expand the diabatic PESs in a Taylor series about the MECP and consider the corresponding propagators defined by \eqn{eq:ht-propa}.
 Integration over position and time $t$ gives

 where all the terms are defined as in \sec{ssec:ka}.
 From here it can be shown that the remaining integrals over $z_n$ in \eqn{eq:k4b-sc} can be performed most easily by setting

 This choice removes any oscillations in the integrand and allows for further simplifications, which will be discussed shortly.
-Note that these values of $\tau_n^{*}$ are related to the stationary imaginary time of a golden-rule instanton in a linear/high-temperature system at temperature $\beta$, namely $\tau_1^{*} = \tauGR/2$ and $\tau_0^{*} = (\beta \hbar - \tauGR)/2$.
+Note that these values of $\tau_n^{*}$ are related to the stationary imaginary time of a golden-rule instanton at temperature $\beta$ in a linear system or the high-temperature limit, namely $\tau_1^{*} = \tauGR/2$ and $\tau_0^{*} = (\beta \hbar - \tauGR)/2$.
 Under this definition, contributions from $\mathcal{A}_{\tau t}$ and $\mathcal{A}_{t \tau}$ are purely imaginary and are therefore discarded.
 Furthermore, the contribution from $\mathcal{A}_{t t}$ cancels exactly with $\kfredasc$ in \eqn{eq:k4b-sc}, meaning that the semiclassical rate is

 as $\beta \to 0$.
 We observe that similarly to $\kfreda$, the $\kfredb$ rate cannot be approximated with a Gaussian integral.
-Also like with $\kfreda$, the high-temperature limit of the $\kfredb$ rate given by \eqt{eq:JSC-ht}{eq:kfb-ht} is exact across all temperatures for the linear system.
+Also like with $\kfreda$, the high-temperature asymptotic relation given for $\kfredb$ by \eqt{eq:JSC-ht}{eq:kfb-ht} is exact across all temperatures for the linear system.
 Hence we may use the results of this section to inspire the derivation in the general case.